inchmeal/inchmeal.github.io/app/_posts/mathematics/howToProveIt/2015-10-15-how-to-prove-it-ch-4-sec-2.markdown

 ---
 layout: blog
 title:  "How To Prove It, Ch-4 Sec-4.2, Relations"
+description:  "Inchmeal - Velleman's How To Prove It Solutions, Ch-4 Sec-4.2, Relations"
 tags: mathematics howToProveIt
 ---
-This post contains exercises of Chapter - 4, Section - 4.2, Relations.
+This post contains solutions of Chapter - 4, Section - 4.2, Relations from Velleman's book **How To Prove It**.

 <!--more-->